melodyyangaws/sql-based-etl/README.md

 1. Find your Argo dashboard URL from the deployment output, something like this:
 ![](/images/0-argo-uri.png)

+NOTE: if the URL is not available, run it locally by type in `argo server` in your commandline tool.

 2. Go to the ARGO dashboard, click on the `SUBMIT NEW WORKFLOW` button.
+If you are running Argo locally, type in `http://localhost:2746` in your web browser.

 ![](/images/1-argoui.png)

 3. Replace the existing manifest by the following job definition, click `SUBMIT`.